aws-amplify/amplify-js/docs/media/api_guide.md

 To invoke an endpoint, you need to set `apiName`, `path` and `headers` parameters, and each method returns a Promise.

+Under the hood, aws-amplify use [Axios](https://github.com/axios/axios), so API status code response > 299 are thrown as an exception.
+If you need to handle errors managed by your API, work with the `error.response` object.

 ### **GET**

 ```js